MIT-STARLab/CLICK-Image-Tool/README.md

 Tool to generate the golden image to be flashed on the Raspberry Pi.
 It cross-compiles a cut-down Linux with a few packages using [buildroot](https://buildroot.org/).

 ## Instructions
-1. A linux host with git and subversion installed is needed
+1. A linux host with git, subversion and device-tree-compiler installed is needed
 2. Configure the `CLICK_FSW_VERSION` and `BOOT_WITH_PPP` variables in `build.sh`
 3. To start the image build, run `./build.sh`
 4. On first run, the build can take up to an hour, depending on computing power